 The Longitudinal-Integrated Clerkship (LIC) provides an opportunity for Third Year students to train in internal medicine, family medicine, pediatrics and obstetrics/gynecology simultaneously for 24-weeks at MedStar Franklin Square Medical Center in Baltimore, Maryland.

 The LIC follows the core educational objectives, course requirements and similar instructional and evaluation methods as students completing their course work in the traditional block clerkships.
 The major difference is that students in the LIC will meet the objectives of each clerkship in a longitudinal manner rather than in the traditional block schedule.
 In addition, LIC students are assigned to be a part of a care team for panel of patients over the six month period, following them through multiple areas of care.
 For example, LIC students have seen their panel patient for a pre-operative evaluation, scrubbed in on the same patient's surgery as well as attended the follow up appointments in an outpatient setting.
 Students have one-on-one mentors in each of the four disciplines allowing for continuity in patient care as well as in instruction.

 For the disciplines not included in the LIC, students complete the remainder of their required clerkships in the greater Washington, DC area.

 Students apply for the program in heir second year outside of the lottery process explained below.
 Up to 12 students can participate in one year.
 Housing is provided close to the Medical Center for participating students.

 In order to assign students to a particular clerkship at a particular time, students undergo a lottery process composed of a series of surveys listing their listing their lottery preferences.
 Exact details of the Lottery System for any given year are often located on the class website.
-Second year students can always look at the third year website if interested.

 - The first lottery is that of choosing a rotation number that is linked to a particular permutation of clerkships throughout the academic year.
 For the rotation schedule of any one year, please go the class website.